-We generated approximately 93.2% of our pro forma revenue in the three months ended September 28, 2006 and 93.3% of our pro forma revenue in the nine months ended September 28, 2006, from advertising sales.
+We generated approximately 93.3% of our pro forma revenue in the three months ended June 29, 2006 and 93.3% of our pro forma revenue in the six months ended June 29, 2006, from advertising sales.
 A substantial portion of our advertising inventory is covered by contracts with terms of approximately one month.
 Advertisers will not continue to do business with us if they believe our advertising medium is ineffective or overly expensive.
 In addition, large advertisers generally have set advertising budgets, most of which are focused on traditional media platforms.
 Reductions in the size of advertisers' budgets due to local, regional or national economic trends or other factors could result in lower spending on cinema advertising in general or our advertising business in particular.
-If we are unable to remain competitive and provide value to our advertisers, they may reduce their advertising purchases or stop placing advertisements with us, which would negatively affect our revenue and ability to generate new business from advertising clients.
+If we are unable to remain competitive and provide value to our advertisers, they may reduce their advertising purchases or stop placing advertisements with us, which would negatively affect our revenues and business.

-If we do not maintain our technological advantage, our business could fail to grow and revenue and operating margins could decline
+If we do not make investments in maintaining and improving our technology, our business could fail to grow and revenues and operating margins could decline